 Cost Considerations

-The cost of installing a new roof depends on several factors, such as the size of your home, the complexity of the roof design, and the choice of materials.
+The cost of installing a new roof depends on several factors, such as the size of your home, the complexity of the roof design, and the choice of roofing materials.
 Generally, gable roofs tend to be more cost-effective due to their simpler construction, while hip roofs may involve higher labor and material costs.
-Additionally, factors such as roof pitch, accessibility, and the need for structural modifications can influence the overall cost of roof installation.

 Expert Advice on Gable and Hip Roofs